theruther4d/due-south/README.md

 ## Publish to S3

-This task will automatically upload all of you static files (located in `./dist`) to a designated Amazon S3 bucket.
+This task will automatically upload all of your static files (located in `./dist`) to a designated Amazon S3 bucket.
 Follow the set up:

 1. Add a file named `aws.json` to the project root directory.
 Insert credentials/info based on the following: